edgar-treischl/PreCommits/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# precommits
+# PreCommits

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of precommits is to …
+This is work in progress.
+Please come back later.